Legendstyler00/pvparena2.0/doc/getting-started.md

 <br>

 > **🚩 Tips:**
->- You can create as many spawn points as you want (in FFA or teams arenas), just increase the spawn number.
+>- You can create as many spawn points as you want (in FFA or teams arenas), simply add/increase a spawn number at the
+> end of the spawn type.
+E.g. `/pa spawn set fight2 blue`
 >- To move a spawn point, just type again `/pa spawn set` with the the right spawn information (type and team)

 <br>